 Adam Calo is a PhD student in the department of Environmental Science, Policy, and Management at UC Berkeley.
 He is studying how participatory research methods might create improved and innovative agricultural systems.

-Adam Federman — Contributing Writer, Earth Island Journal
+Adam Federman — Contributing Editor, Earth Island Journal

 Adrian Brune is a shoe-leather journalist who has written for The Nation, the Chicago Tribune Sunday Magazine, the Boston Globe Sunday Magazine and various other national publications, including a well-received blog for the Huffington Post.
 She lives in Park Slope, Brooklyn, less than a mile from the Gowanus Canal.
 Her work can be seen at www.blindfolio.com.